 Posted in Blog

 Humans have long been searching for the food of the gods.
-Ambrosia and nectar might be a little far fetched, but some of the most potent, nutrient rich foods can be found right here on Earth!
+Ambrosia and nectar might be a little far-fetched, but some of the most potent, nutrient-rich superfoods can be found right here on Earth!

 Eating VS Supplementing